huikang/go-es-ocp/README.md

 ## Deploy and run against the elasticsearch in OCP

-0. Install the CLO operator and ES operator, and create an CLO instance.
+0. Install the CLO operator and ES operator, and create a CLO instance.

 1. Expose the log store